 Is my facility required to have permit coverage?

-Stormwater discharges associated with industrial activity to surface waters of the state or to an MS4 require coverage under an NPDES permit.
-Most facilities are eligible for coverage under the MSGP for their stormwater discharges associated with industrial activity.
-Some facilities are required to obtain an NPDES individual permit if there is reasonable potential for the stormwater discharge to exceed limits in their previously issued NPDES individual permit.
+Most regulated facilities are eligible for coverage under the MSGP for their stormwater discharges associated with industrial activity; however, some operators may need an individual permit if there is reasonable potential for the discharge to exceed limits in a previously issued NPDES MSGP.

 Description of “Stormwater Discharges associated with Industrial Activity.”